 The air gets thinner, the places more remote; the distances seem greater and the route becomes more technically demanding.
-When you’re hiking above the 3000 meter mark, you experience amazing freedom.
+When you’re hiking above the 9,500-foot (3000-meter) mark, you experience amazing freedom.
 Up at those heights, though, it’s a thrill that doesn’t come without its fair share of risks.
-Is your endurance enough?
-Are your skills appropriately fine tuned?
+Do you have enough endurance?
+Are your skills appropriately fine-tuned?
 Will the weather hold up its end of the bargain?
 Do you have the right equipment?
-If the answer to any of these questions suddenly becomes a negative one while you are on the mountain, you’ll be glad to find an emergency shelter to surrender for awhile.
+If the answer to any of these questions suddenly becomes a negative one while you are on the mountain, you’ll be glad to find an emergency shelter in which you can surrender for a while.

 That’s what bivouacs are for.
 They’re built for protection and recovery, and to help bridge those moments when conditions become particularly harsh — and the nights particularly long.
-And in the case you’re forced to bivouac, it is always advisable to think of a little extra equipment: Even though most shelters offer the everything that’s necessary, extra food rations, etc. will prove to be a huge plus when times get tough.
+And in the case you’re forced to bivouac, it is always advisable to think of a little extra equipment: Even though most shelters offer the everything that’s necessary, extra food rations, and some additional supplies will prove to be a huge plus when times get tough.
 Today, bivouacs are often also planned for use during fixed stops along the way, especially when Tours are too long to stick to a fixed itinerary, or for climbers to get an early start on the walls.
 And admittedly, with the fantastic views and the wild-romantic solitude at these heights, staying in one overnight is certainly not without its charm.